mrVectorz/snips/ovn-breakdown.md

 11. Kubelet continues setting up pod

 All steps are done via polling (minus the crio executing the binary), there is no direct communication between services.
-Most of the steps where it states X is watching for changes, this is non blocking and assyncronous.
+Most of the steps where it states X is watching for changes, this is non blocking and asynchronous.
 Multiple pods can be created at once.

-[0] - ovn-kubernetes node waits for two minutes and then timesout.
-If it does time out, kubelet will retry.
+[0] - ovn-kubernetes node waits for two minutes and then times out.
+If it does time out, kubelet will retry a few more times.

 ## Cloud Management System
 OVN CMS plugin is the component of the CMS that interfaces with OVN.
 Our CMS being Openshift/Kubernetes or Openstack.

 OVN initially targeted Openstack as CMS, and the interface was done via a Neutron plugin.
 With Kubernetes we have the ovn-kubernetes CNI plugin, this binary is executed by CRIO in the sandbox creation.
-The plugin’s main purpose is to translate kubernetes notion of network configurations, stored in etcd, into an intermediate representation understood by OVN.
+The plugin’s main purpose is to translate kubernetes' notion of network configurations, stored in etcd, into an intermediate representation understood by OVN.

 ## OVN Northbound Database
 This database (NBDB) is the interface between OVN and the CMS running above it.
-The CMS is the main (if not all) creator the contents of the database.
+The CMS is the main (if not all) creator of the contents of the database.
 This data will represent notions of logical switches, routers, ACLs, loadbalancers and so forth.
 The **ovn-northd** program monitors the database contents, translates it to LogicalFlows, and stores it into the OVN Southbound database (SBDB).

-NorthBound database is replicated accross the cluster via Raft (the same protocol as etcd, but it's own implementation for some reason).
+NorthBound database is replicated across the cluster via Raft (the same protocol as etcd, but its own implementation for some reason).

 ### NBDB structure
 Quick overview of the contents/schema of the NBDB.